 - Scoop out 1 cup of coconut cream.

 - Whip the coconut cream, monk fruit extract, and raw vanilla powder with a hand-held blender until fluffy.

 - You can use the leftover coconut water or coconut cream for smoothies or other recipes.
 You can also freeze it in an ice cube tray to make it easier to use.

 And now, I’d love to hear from you.
-How did you like this recipe?
+What toppings do you like on low histamine ice cream?
 You can leave your comments below!